subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 But what about biological systems?
 It is quite likely that they lean towards the DTPC architecture since there is evidence of inference and generation circuits in the brain as pointed out by the Predictive Coding work.
 Also inference and generation are basic operations that all creatures need, and it is likely that it was implemented first.
 The prediction module on the other hand varies in sophitication depending upon the animal, and it makes sense for the brain to implement it as a separate module.

+## Appendix

+It differs from the minimum Variational Free Energy inference made in the VAE model (and the Active Inference framework) in the following respects:

+- The VAE model does inference using a single pass of a feed-forward network, whose parameters have been optimized using a training process.
+The Predictive Coding model does inference in a iterative fashion, where the value of the latents are adjusted over multiple steps until the final prediction is a good match to the observation.
+This is very much like how an EBM operates since in this case too the nodes in an EBM adjust their values until the energy function is minimized.
+The predictive coding system uses an error function instead of an energy function, but the idea of multi-step iteration is the same.
+- In Predictive Coding, the network is recurrent.
+Activity does not simply pass once from input to output.
+Instead, units keep updating each other until the system reaches a relatively stable state.
+- Unlike the VAE model, all updates in the Predictive Coding model are local in nature, hence more biologically plausible.
+- The VAE model gives a distribution for the latent by minimizing the VFE, while Predictive Coding gives a point estimate for the latent.
+In practice even for VAE, we usually assume that the distribution is normally distributed, so that the estimate boils down to obtaining the mean and variance.Appendix